Kakamotobi/Learned/Computer Science/Computer-System.md

   - Rather, a core can switch between processing different threads ***concurrently***.
 Therefore, it can efficiently switch over to another thread when the current thread is on a downtime (Ex: waiting for resources, cache, etc).
 - Threads share resources (Ex: computing units, caches) of the core that they belong to.
 - **Context Switching** refers to storing the state of a thread so that it can resume execution later from that state.
 This allows for multitasking.
+#### Instructions
+- An instruction is a binary number that contains the operation code and operands required to complete the operation.
+  - Ex: `opCode operand1 operand2 operand3`
+- Some operations are: load, store, move, add, subtract, and, or.
+- Some operations like branch(B), and branch with link (BL) can jump to another command in another memory adderss (instead of continuing to the next in line in memory).
+  - This leads to **pipeline bubbling** where some CPU clocks have to discarded since the computations done in the bubble cannot be used.
+  - Therefore, it is ideal to reduce as much statements such as `if...else`.
+#### Instructions
+- An instruction is a binary number that contains the operation code and operands required to complete the operation.
+  - Ex: `opCode operand1 operand2 operand3`
+- Some operations are: load, store, move, add, subtract, and, or.
+- Some operations like branch(B), and branch with link (BL) can jump to another command in another memory adderss (instead of continuing to the next in line in memory).
+  - This leads to **pipeline bubbling** where some CPU clocks have to discarded since the computations done in the bubble cannot be used.
+  - Therefore, it is ideal to reduce as much statements such as `if...else`.
 #### Machine Instruction Cycle
 <p align="center">
   <img src="https://github.com/Kakamotobi/Learned/blob/main/Computer%20Science/refImg/machine-instruction-cycle.png" alt="Machine Instruction Cycle" width="80%" /><br />